apocalyptech/exordium/README.rst

    Django install.

-6. Run ``python manage.py loaddata --app exordium initial_data`` to load some initial data into the database.
-(This is not actually strictly speaking necessary.)
+6. Run ``python manage.py loaddata --app exordium initial_data`` to load some initial data into the database.  *(This is not actually strictly speaking necessary - the app will create the necessary data automatically if it's not found.)*

-7. If running this from a webserver with static files present, make sure to run ``python manage.py collectstatic`` at some point to get the static files put in place properly, or otherwise configure your static file delivery solution.
+7. If running this from a "real" webserver, ensure that it's configured to serve Django static files.
+Then run ``python manage.py collectstatic`` to get Exordium's static files in place.

 8. Either start the development server with ``python manage.py runserver`` or bring up your existing server.
-Visit the administrative area in "Dynamic Preferences > Global preferences" and set the values for the
+Visit the administrative area in *Dynamic Preferences > Global preferences* and set the values for the
    following:

    - **Exordium Library Base Path**: This is what defines where your music